Can we have a moment of silence please?

 The wine.
 The desserts (including occasionally, the ones filled with gluten).
 The rich, delicious, hearty food.
 The wine.
 (Oh I said wine twice?
 That means it’s twice as important.)

 Why bother stressing yourself out?
 Or drinking cold juice when it’s cold and rainy outside?
-We get one month of the most indulgent, delicious goodies…. just eat them already.
+We get one month of the most indulgent, delicious goodies…. enjoy the delicious homemade goodies – just don’t have 10 of them.
 I promise you didn’t get into shape in one month, and you won’t get out of shape if you indulge a bit over the holidays.